 Workers’ Compensation.
 We may disclose your health information as necessary to comply with laws related to workers’ compensation or other similar programs.

-Please be aware that Arizona and other federal laws may have additional requirements that we must follow or may be more restrictive than HIPAA on how we use and disclose certain of your health information.
+Please be aware thatstate and other federal laws may have additional requirements that we must follow or may be more restrictive than HIPAA on how we use and disclose certain of your health information.
 If there are specific more restrictive requirements, even for some of the purposes listed above, we may not disclose your health information without your written permission as required by such laws.
-For example, we will not disclose your HIV, STD, or other communicable disease related information without obtaining your written permission, except as permitted by Arizona law.
+For example, we will not disclose your HIV, STD, or other communicable disease related information without obtaining your written permission, except as permitted by applicable law.
 We may also be required by law to obtain your written permission to use and/or disclose your mental illness, developmental disability, or alcohol or drug abuse treatment records or your genetic test results.

 OTHER USES AND DISCLOSURES